The best basic smartphones

 Redmi is Xiaomi's series of entry-to-mid-range phones.
 Redmi phones offer exceptional value for money, especially the larger Redmi Note models.
 Xiaomi phones are available directly from the Mi Store in Auckland, or from PB Tech.

-These days, even a “basic” Android phone comes with a large display, multiple cameras, at least 32GB of storage and a decent processor.
-Advancements in the mobile phone market mean that even a $300 phone could have been a flagship model only three or four years earlier.
+These days, even a “basic” Android phone comes with a large display, multiple cameras, at least 64GB of storage and a decent processor.

 Processors are usually the biggest downside of budget phones, meaning certain things will run slower.
 For example, scrolling through photos may not be as smooth as you’d want, with a slight delay as each one loads.